jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 var viewModel = new EditViewModel { Price = price };
 ```

 This give us finer control over where the data comes from and goes.
-But there are exceptions.
+But there might be exceptions.
 There could be cases, where it makes more sense to operate directly on the [`ViewModels`](#viewmodels) instead:

 ```cs
 public void ExpandNode(TreeViewModel viewModel, int id)